ethanshen18/olympic-database/README.md

 ### Update Operation

-Users can updated the medal count of countries and athletes, and update the residency of teams
+Users can updated the medal count of countries and athletes, and update the residency of teams.

 ### Selection